jeffswartz/opentok-linux-sdk-samples/Configurable-TURN-Servers/README.md

 the [Vonage Video API server SDKs](https://tokbox.com/developer/sdks/server/).

 This sample app has you specify only one TURN server.
-However, the OpenTok Linux SDK supports the use of multiple custom TURN servers.
+However, the OpenTok Linux SDK supports the use of multiple TURN servers.

 This application uses [CMake](https://cmake.org).
 Before building the sample application, install it and these other dependencies: